 CASSIOPEIA: CHAMPION WITH HIGHEST SKILL CAP

-Cassiopeia is one of the hardest yet most rewarding champions in League of Legends.
+Cassiopeia is one of the hardest yet most rewarding champions in LoL.
 She is an incredibly high skill cap AP champion who can put out a lot of single target damage.
 She is tough to play and even harder to master because she is highly dependent on skill placement and positioning.
 One wrong move and your DPS drops to zero.
 Furthermore, correct or incorrect use of her ultimate, Petrifying Gaze, can singlehandedly win you or lose you games.
 This being said, if you are willing to put the time and effort into learning her, she will reward you beyond your wildest dreams.
 A good Cassiopeia can heavily influence the outcome of a game.
 A great Cassiopeia is absolutely terrifying and can easily carry the game by herself.

 - Pros: High damage per second; great utility; great scaling

 - Cons: Very squishy; requires good positioning; relatively weak early game; no escape